Technica-Engineering/vector_blf/README.md

 * There should be setter/getter methods instead of direct member variable access.
 Also for bit settings.
 Use std::chrono for all times
 * All pointers should be of type std::unique_ptr to make ownership clear.
 * Plausibility checks for length fields.
 Check all length and version fields of compliance with original files.
-* There are hints which strucure might get extended.
-Parser should be prepared for it.
 * Propagate exceptions from threads to main library, to notify user application, e.g. when reading unfinished files.
 * Provide an Unknown object type to be able to read just a blob for all yet unknown object types